-From this I should be able to give you a “ballpark” figure, however, sketches and a final quote cannot be ascertained until I have the old jewellery/gems in my possession.
+From this we should be able to give you a “ballpark” figure, however, sketches and a final quote cannot be ascertained until we inspect the old jewellery closely.

 Debra will also send a remodelling contract and ask you to sign and return it before any work commences.
-Usually, we are happy to take your old gold as a deposit towards the new work, however, if we need to purchase extra gems I may ask for a small deposit.
+Usually, we are happy to take your old gold as a deposit towards the new work, however, should we need to purchase extra gems a deposit may be requested.

-Due to the high demand for my remodelling work, please allow up to 3 MONTHS for completion.
+Due to the high demand for Debra’s remodelling work, please allow up to 3 MONTHS for completion.

-Should you decide to leave your old jewellery with me and NOT get a remodel done, you have 6 months to pick up your old jewellery after which I will dispose of it any way we see fit.
+Should you decide to leave your old jewellery with me and not proceed, you have 6 months to pick up your old jewellery after which we have the right to dispose of it any way we see fit.

 Here are some before and after photos of old customer gold before it is refined

 Photo one on the left shows an old bracelet and ring with stones removed weighing 7.2 grams.

 Photo two on the right shows another bunch of old gold jewellery consisting of 3 rings and a pair of earrings which weigh 8.3 grams only.

 All this gold once refined only weighed in at 9.3 grams after refining.